rdlugosz/route53_aliaser/README.md

 with an out of date A-Record.

 Whatever you choose, be sure the URL you are pinging is the CNAME and *not* your root domain!
 (Otherwise, how could this possibly work?)
+The code will raise an error if you attempt to do this.

 #### Without Rails